Russia's Putin accuses U.S. of raising risk of nuclear war

 “If, God forbid, something like that were to happen, it would lead to the end of all civilization and maybe also the planet,” said Putin.

-Putin, 66, has been in power, either as president or prime minister, since 1999.

-Additional reporting by Polina Ivanova, Tom Balmforth, Darya Korsunksaya, Masha Tsvetkova, Elena Fabrichnaya, Maria Kiselyova, Ekaterina Golubkova, Vladimir Soldatkin; Writing by Andrew Osborn; Editing by Tom Balmforth
+Additional reporting by Gabrielle Tetrault-Farber, Polina Ivanova, Tom Balmforth, Darya Korsunksaya, Masha Tsvetkova, Elena Fabrichnaya, Maria Kiselyova, Ekaterina Golubkova, Vladimir Soldatkin, Andrey Ostroukh; Writing by Andrew Osborn; Editing by Jon Boyle